Do you prefer gelato over ice cream? Did you even know that there is a difference between the two frozen sweet treats?

 Milk or cream (or a mixture) and sugar are mixed evenly, then pasteurized.
 Flavors are added, then air is incorporated by churning the ingredients before they are frozen.

 Ice cream contains more air than gelato, as it is churned fast, which adds lots of air.
 The volume of ice cream increases by a large amount as it’s made.
-It also contains more cream than gelato, which gives it a high fat content.
 Ice cream often has egg yolks added, while gelato rarely does.

 Egg yolks add more fat to the ice cream, and act as a stabilizer.
 Manufactured ice cream often contains substances like guar gum, which help bind the water and fat in the mixture.